Grobari: 1980s

+1990s

+The 1990s marked the breakup of Yugoslavia and the outbreak of the Yugoslav Wars, events in which many fans from the affected republics, along with volunteers from Serbia, became involved.
+In 1992, the Grobari, with the support of the club's management, established the fan association "Agencija Grobari."
+However, on October 3, 1999, the fan association "Južni Front" was founded in response to alleged mismanagement within "Agencija Grobari."
+With tacit approval from the club's negligent leadership, those in charge of "Agencija Grobari" exploited the Grobari name, tarnishing its reputation.
+Key issues included ticket scalping, unchecked profiteering from fan merchandise, and scandals during European away games.
+For a time, "Južni Front" operated in the south stand before relocating to the east stand (and to the north stand for larger matches).
+"Agencija Grobari" was officially dissolved after October 30, 1999.
+In 2000, another fan association, "Grobari 1970," was formed.

+2000s

+After the club's management decided to revoke all privileges granted to other fan associations, fulfilling part of the demands of the "Južni Front," they returned to the south stand for the first time in several years during the 124th derby on April 23, 2005.

 Revolted by Partizan being eliminated from the Champions League qualifications, followed by elimination from the first round of the UEFA cup and from the national cup competition by a third division team, as well as poor results in the domestic league (all at the start of the 2005–06 season), Grobari declared a complete boycott of all Partizan football club matches.
 Several thousand supporters gathered in September 2005 in front of the club stadium and publicly accused sports director Nenad Bjeković and general secretary Žarko Zečević of tampering with the club's operating budget and transfer policy in order to line their own pockets.
 On this occasion, they also reminded the public of some previous club officials' machinations.

 They demanded club management resignations as a condition for getting back to the stadium stands.
 Grobari repeated the massive gathering and reiterated their demands in October 2005 in front of the national theatre in downtown Belgrade where Partizan's officials were celebrating the club's 60th anniversary.
 Both city football derbies between Red Star and Partizan in the 2005–06 season were played without traditional support toward Partizan from the south stands.
 Although these matches used to gather up tens of thousands and even more fans to the stadiums, the infamous record was established this season when there was only a few thousand spectators on the Partizan stadium, since the rival fans also agreed to boycott the derby (but for other reasons).

 After certain changes in the club board, Grobari decided to stop boycotting.
 On 26 May 2007, they returned to the stadium for a Superliga match against Mladost Apatin which Partizan won 7–1, however they kept on singing insulting songs about Partizan's sports director and general secretary.

 By the end of the year both Bjeković and Zečević resigned from their positions.